Mitchell and White Genealogy

 Census18501 Jun 1850She was listed as the head of a family on the 1850 census in Cabell County, Virginia.9

-Event-Misc23 Mar 1858She was parties to an agreement on 23 Mar 1858 in Cabell County, Virginia.
+Event-Misc23 Mar 1858She was party to an agreement on 23 Mar 1858 in Cabell County, Virginia, together with Nancy M. Williams.
 Mourning Williams agreed upon her death to give her daughter Nancy Bias 25 acres of land where they now reside in exchange for Nancy caring for Mourning until her death.
 Nancy also agreed to pay Nicholas, Sarah, Milly, and Elizabeth $16 apiece (relationship or surname not stated).4

 Census18601 Jun 1860She was listed as the head of a family on the 1860 census in Cabell County, Virginia.3